Skip to main content

 1. Define Touchpoints: Identify all partner actions that deserve credit.
 Examples include lead generation, marketing campaigns, or product demos.

 2. Select Tools: Choose a partner relationship management (PRM) platform.
-Ensure it supports robust tracking.
-Many PRM solutions offer this functionality.
+Many PRM solutions offer this functionality, supporting robust tracking.

 3. Integrate Systems: Connect the PRM with CRM and marketing platforms.
 This creates a unified data view.